HecVini/HecVini/README.md

 Hi, I'm Vinicius.
 Economist, Master's student in Economics, and DataViz enthusiast from Brazil.

-Data analysis and econometrics have become central in my recent work.
+Data analysis and have become central in my recent work.
+I have also been working with GIS (in Python) and econometrics.
 I would like to share some ideas and techniques here.
-The repositories below are mostly about EDA and DataViz.

 I hope this helps!